-What an entrance, Captain America: Civil War (opens in new tab) (2016)
+The movie: Captain America: Civil War (opens in new tab) (2016)

 Why it's Marvel-lous: THERE HE IS!
 IT'S THE NEW SPIDER-MAN, IN AN AVENGERS MOVIE, AND HE SPOKE!
 This one crossover moment elevated the Internet's hype levels to astronomical heights.
 Just imagine the impact of seeing it unspoiled in the theaters rather than the trailer.

-Motivational speeches Cap style, Avengers: Age of Ultron (opens in new tab) (2015)
+The movie: Avengers: Age of Ultron (opens in new tab) (2015)

-The setup: This is it: the last stand against Ultron (James Spader) and his clone army, with the fictitious country of Sokovia (suspended in the sky by rockets) serving as the battleground.
+The setup: This is it.
+The last stand against Ultron (James Spader) and his clone army, with the fictitious country of Sokovia (suspended in the sky by rockets) serving as the battleground.
 As the fight rages on, Steve Rogers (Chris Evans) pumps up his teammates with some reassuring words of inspiration.

 Why it's Marvel-lous: This is yet another illustration of Captain America's qualities as a natural-born leader, wrapping up encouragement, bravery, and light-heartedness into a single statement.

-Fearless, Ant-Man (2015)
+The movie: Ant-Man (opens in new tab) (2015)

 The setup: Scott Lang (Paul Rudd) has acclimated to the Ant-Man suit, and it's time he finally show his heist-assisting buddies what he can do.
 Lang warns them not to freak out, saying that "Things are gonna get weird", but his main man Luis (Michael Pena) is apparently ready for anything.